spiritualized1997/openFPGA-NES/README.md

 it is running on.
 If a multiregion game is loaded, it will use the region that you have selected, and will not override it.

+Custom Palette Loading:

+Release includes Mono, Nostalgia and NTSC palettes.
+Users can add their own .pal files to the palettes folder in Assets\NES\Common.

 Overscan:

 Checking this box will reduce the visible area of the screen, cutting